DaVikingMan/FalconXOS/docs/AboutFalconXOS.md

 # About FalconXOS and the project

-Okay, I just wanted to tell everyone that FalconXOS isn't a terminal.
+I just wanted to tell everyone that FalconXOS isn't a terminal.
 <br>
 Its completely different from a terminal.
 <br>